Separability Idempotents and Multiplier Algebras

-\it Discrete quantum groups \rm \nl For our next example, we have the following.
-We refer to [VD1] and [VD2] for the theory of multiplier Hopf algebras and in particular to [VD-Z] for multiplier Hopf algebras of discrete type.

-\inspr{4.7} Proposition \rm Let $(A, \Delta)$ be a regular multiplier Hopf algebra of discrete type.
+\iinspr{3.11} Proposition \rm Let $(A, \Delta)$ be a regular multiplier Hopf algebra of discrete type.
 Assume that the (left) cointegral $h$ is an idempotent.
 Then $\Delta(h)$ is a separability idempotent in $M(A\ot A)$.
-The anti-isomorphisms $S$ and $S'$ coincide with the antipode of $A$.
-The integrals $\varphi$ and $\psi$ are the left and right integrals on $A$ respectively.
+The anti-isomorphisms $S_B$ and $S_C$ coincide with the antipode of $A$.
+The distinguished linear functionals $\varphi_B$ and $\varphi_C$ are the right and left integrals on $A$ respectively.

 \snl \bf Proof\rm: Recall that by definition, a left cointegral $h$ exists.
 However, it can happen that $h^2=0$ (when $\varepsilon(h)=0$ where $\varepsilon$ is the counit).
 If this is not the case, we can scale $h$ so that $\varepsilon(h)=1$.
 Then $h^2=h$ and $h$ will also be a right cointegral.
 This is what we assume here.
-We will use the term discrete quantum group for such multiplier Hopf algebras of discrete type with normalized cointegral. \snl It follows of course that $\Delta(h)$ is an idempotent in $M(A\ot A)$.
-From the theory of discrete quantum groups, we know that
+We will use the term discrete quantum group for such multiplier Hopf algebras of discrete type with a normalized cointegral. \snl It follows that $\Delta(h)$ is an idempotent in $M(A\ot A)$.
+We know from the theory of discrete quantum groups that the legs of $\Delta(h)$ are all of $A$.
+This implies fullness of the idempotent. \snl For discrete quantum groups (where the left cointegral is also a right cointegral), it also holds

 for all $a$ where $S$ is the antipode of $A$.
 The first equality is true for any left cointegral and the second for any right cointegral.
-In this case, these are the same. \snl Because we assume that $(A,\Delta)$ is regular, we will have that $\Delta(h)$ is a regular idempotent.
-And it is full because, again from the theory of discrete quantum groups, we know that the legs of $\Delta(h)$ are all of $A$.
-Therefore we do have a regular separability idempotent. \snl It is clear from the formulas above that the antipode $S$ of $A$ gives the anti-isomor\-phisms $S$ and $S'$.
-And it is also clear the left and right integrals on $A$ give the integrals for the separability idempotent $\Delta(h)$. $\square$\einspr
+In this case, these are the same. \snl Because we assume that $(A,\Delta)$ is regular, the antipode $S$ is an anti-isomorphism of $A$ and it follows that we have a regular separability idempotent.
+It is clear from the formulas above that the antipode $S$ of $A$ gives the anti-isomor\-phisms $S_B$ and $S_C$. \snl And it is also clear the left and right integrals on $A$ give the distinguished linear functionals for the separability idempotent $\Delta(h)$. $\square$\einspr